 Why does branding matter?

-1. HELPS YOU STAND OUT
+1. Branding HELPS YOU STAND OUT

 The main function of a brand is that it helps you stand out from your competitors.
 It’s a distinct mark or name that quickly sets you apart, both making a good first impression while also continuing to build a relationship with your customers.

-2. CREATES A CONSISTENT EXPERIENCE
+2. Branding CREATES A CONSISTENT EXPERIENCE

 It’s no surprise in today’s chaotic world, that we enjoy consistent, reliable experiences that we can count on.
 In fact, they’ve found that consistent presentation of a brand has seen to increase revenue by 33%.